sandalgupta22/Snake-Water-Gun-Game/README.md

 ## External modules/dependencies :

+* termcolor ---> *pip install termcolor* == From termcolor,colored and cprint functions are used while playing game.
-* pygame ---> pip install pygame == From pygame mixer module is used to play audio while playing game.
+* pygame ---> *pip install pygame* == From pygame mixer module is used to play audio while playing game.
 * Music Files :
      * snake.mp3